Renting a car in Tuscany — what you actually need to know

 Should you rent a car for Tuscany?

 The decision of whether to rent a car in Tuscany is one of the most important logistical questions for visitors.
-The answer depends entirely on where you are going:
+The answer depends entirely on where you are going.
+For a deeper dive into actually driving once you have the car — road rules, tolls, and regional routes — see the driving in Tuscany guide.

 Rent a car if you want to: